Sofia Richie Says She And Scott Disick Share A Strong Connection Because They Are ‘Best Friends’

 Sofia Richie couldn’t be happier with her beau, Scott Disick.
-According to a Sunday report by Us Weekly, Sofia, 20, attributes her and Scott’s strong connection to the fact that they’re “best friends”.
+According to a Sunday report by Us Weekly, Sofia, 20, attributes her and Scott’s strong connection to the fact that they’re “best friends.”

 While visiting the land down under, Sofia took the time to do an interview with Australia’s Sydney Morning Herald, in which she couldn’t help but gush about her and Scott’s relationship.